 We've all heard of the anabolic window.
 Some deem it the holy grail of muscle growth; others see it as nothing more than a layer of complexity that doesn't do much.

-In truth, nutrient timing has been the subject of much debate over the years, and you’ve probably heard of many different opinions about it.
+In truth, nutrient timing has been the subject of much debate over the years, and you've probably heard many different opinions about it.
+But how important is nutrient timing in the grand scheme of things?
+Let's find out.

 But First, What Is Nutrient Timing?

-In simple terms, nutrient timing refers to the consumption of certain nutrients (and amounts) at specific times of the day.
+In simple terms, nutrient timing refers to the consumption of certain nutrients and amounts at specific times of the day.
 For example, having 30 grams of protein before or after working out.

-Over the years, we’ve seen many papers on nutrient timing, and dozens of experts have led debates regarding the importance of paying attention to what you eat and when.
+Over the years, we've seen many papers on nutrient timing, and dozens of experts have led debates regarding the importance of paying attention to what you eat and when.
+The question is, does nutrient timing matter?
+Let's see.

 Does Nutrient Timing Matter?